 Many would agree that today’s world is more stressful than that of our ancestors.
 This is why the sleep aid industry has experienced a huge upsurge in business.
 But, as many of us turn to more natural ways of getting our bodies back in sync, we wish to avoid many of the downsides of these man-made drugs and preparations.
 The side-effects are sometimes worse than taking the drugs, which is one of the reasons natural herbs are experiencing a resurgence in popularity.

-It’s crucial to remember that just because herbs are natural, this doesn’t necessarily mean they’re safe.
-Some herbs can interact with prescription drugs and they can be dangerous when used in conjunction with sedatives, antidepressants or alcohol.
-So, before trying any herbal remedies, you should always do your research and speak with your doctor if you have any doubt.
+It’s crucial to remember that just because herbs are natural, this doesn’t necessarily mean they’re entirely safe.
+Some herbs can interact with prescription drugs, and they can be dangerous when used in conjunction with sedatives, antidepressants, or alcohol.
+So, before trying any herbal remedies, you should always do your research, and speak with your doctor if you have any doubt.

-There are many herbs for insomnia that provide natural ways of helping to reduce anxiety, relax your body, and help normalize your body’s internal clock and sleep-wake schedule.
+There are many herbs for insomnia that provide natural ways to help to reduce anxiety, relax your body, and normalize your body’s internal clock and sleep-wake schedule.
 Here are ten natural sleeping herbs to consider in helping you fall asleep.

 Valerian is one of the most common herbs for sleep that is given to people who have trouble sleeping, as it helps with various sleep disorders.
-It comes from the Valerian root and is often available as a mixture of Valerian, Chamomile, Lemon Balm, and other herbs that help you sleep.
+It comes from the Valerian root, and is often available as a mixture of Valerian, Chamomile, Lemon Balm, and other herbs that help you sleep.
 In addition to insomnia, Valerian can help with anxiety, stress, headaches, and hypochondria.

 If you have ever looked at the sleeping aid section of your local drug store, you may have noticed Melatonin.
 Melatonin is a hormone that occurs naturally in your brain, which helps with the sleep-wake cycle.
 If you don’t produce enough melatonin, you can take a supplement to help you sleep.
 Not only does it help with sleeplessness, but your quality of sleep will also be improved.